-Probably my most pervasive work to date has been ArtStation, the showcase platform & marketplace for creators.
-I am its CEO.
+Probably my most pervasive work to date has been as the founder/CEO of ArtStation, the showcase platform & marketplace for creators.

 ArtStation grew out of a need from artist friends working in the games, film, media & entertainment industry.
 They needed a way to showcase their portfolios, find work and make money.

 ArtStation was launched in April 2014.
 We bootstrapped the product and did not take investors.
-It has transformed the industry and has grown into one of the world’s largest online platforms (Alexa top 1000) with millions of users.
-At the time of writing, ArtStation employs 35 staff worldwide with offices in Montreal, Canada and Kazan, Russian Federation.
+It has transformed the industry and has grown into one of the world’s largest online platforms with millions of users.
+ArtStation was acquired by Epic Games in April 2021.

 While a lot of my work is at the executive level, I still enjoy hacking.
 Notably I wrote the ArtStation CDN in Go, which features a unique distributed caching architecture, on-the-fly image processing and is deployed on edge Kubernetes clusters globally blasting out images at 200k requests per minute.